hornster02/hornster02/README.md

 ***🟦 RadeonTuner + 🟦 RadeonMod, ATI Tray Tools*** - Radeon Bloatware💩 + ATI/AMD Catalyst replacement ***🟦 ATI GPU Scaling Fix***

-***[🟦 Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)*** - custom resolution, refresh rate, monitor aspect ratio (+ their combinations) + option to remove all resolutions, etc. (e.g., removing all 60Hz options will prevent them from being displayed/set = what might happen when connecting a monitor/GPU that doesn’t support 61+Hz and perhaps even use same driver is question = a black screen or something more?).
+***[🟦 Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)*** - custom resolution, refresh rate, monitor aspect ratio (+ their combinations) + option to remove all resolutions, etc. (e.g., removing all 60Hz options will prevent them from being displayed/set = what might happen when connecting a monitor/GPU that doesn’t support 61+Hz and perhaps even use same driver is question = a black screen or something more?), ⚠️ games that are (theoretically) hard-coded to run at e.g. 60Hz will crash (0 60Hz resolution = no resolution).
 Option to bypass maximum resolution limit on older GPUs by lowering refresh rate - e.g. 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
 "Detailed resolutions" slots can also be freeing up in "Edit..." by monitor.
 Freesync (and other features) are configured in "Edit..." by monitor (keep "Include if slot available" checked) and in "Extension blocks" / "CTA-861"/"Data blocks".
 It may be useful to always keep at least 1 free slot and 2 free bytes

 ***🟦 RefreshLock*** (Gregory Maynard-Hoare) - force highest supported monitor refresh rate (also works in DirectX/Vulkan/OpenGL).
 DirectX only - ```HKLM\SOFTWARE\Wow6432Node\Microsoft\DirectDraw``` ```HKLM\SOFTWARE\Microsoft\DirectDraw``` ForceRefreshRate (DWORLD) number (Hz)